dltj/dltj-blog/content/2021-06-23-digital-preservation-software.md

 This blog uses Markdown text files and Jekyll as a pre-processor to create a stand-alone folder of HTML and supporting files.
 A more sophisticated method might use Drupal as a content management system that exports to a static site.
 Jekyll and Drupal are nowhere near as assumed-to-work as HTML and HTTP, but they work well as mechanisms for generating a static site.
-Last year, colleagues from the University of Iowa {% include robustlink.html href="https://journal.code4lib.org/articles/15326" versionurl="https://archive.li/wip/cIU9H" versiondate="2021-06-23" title="CollectionBuilder-CONTENTdm: Developing a Static Web ‘Skin’ for CONTENTdm-based Digital Collections | Code4Lib Journal" anchor="published a paper about making a static site front-end to CONTENTdm" %} in the Code4Lib Journal, which could be the basis of a digital collection website development.
+Last year, colleagues from the University of Iowa {{ robustlink(href="https://journal.code4lib.org/articles/15326", versionurl="https://archive.li/wip/cIU9H", versiondate="2021-06-23", title="CollectionBuilder-CONTENTdm: Developing a Static Web ‘Skin’ for CONTENTdm-based Digital Collections | Code4Lib Journal", anchor="published a paper about making a static site front-end to CONTENTdm") }} in the Code4Lib Journal, which could be the basis of a digital collection website development.
 So if your digital repository creates HTML to be served over HTTP _and_—for the purposes of preservation—the metadata can be encoded in HTML structures that are readily machine-processable?
 Well, then you might be getting pretty close to a system you can trust.